herowzz/SimLogMonitor/README.md

 ## Getting Started
-1. Check out the source code and start the com.github.herowzz.simlogmonitor.LogServer Main class SimLogMonitor open the collectPort(9988) to collect the logback log info and open the watcherPort(8088) to show the  Real-time log.
+1. Check out the source code and start the com.github.herowzz.simlogmonitor.LogServer Main class SimLogMonitor open the collectPort(9988) to collect the logback log info and open the watcherPort(8088) to show the  Real-time log

 2. Set up the logback.xml config like this:
 ```java
 <appender name="SOCKET" class="ch.qos.logback.classic.net.SocketAppender">